a2stuff/a2d/notes/testplan.md

 ## Change Type

 * Select a folder.
 Apple > Change Type.
+Modify only the type (e.g. 06) .
 Verify that an error is shown.
+* Select a folder.
+Apple > Change Type.
+Modify only the aux type (e.g. 8000) .
+Verify that no error is shown.
 * Select a non-folder and a folder.
 Apple > Change Type.
-Verify that an error is shown.
+Modify only the type (e.g. 06).
+Verify that an error is shown, and only the non-folder is modified.
-* Select a folder.
+* Select a non-folder and a folder.
 Apple > Change Type.
+Modify only the aux type (e.g. 8000).
+Verify that no error is shown.
+* Select a non-folder.
+Apple > Change Type.
 Specify 0F as the type and click OK.
 Verify that an error is shown.
+* Select two folders.
+Apple > Change Type.
+Modify only the type (e.g. 06) .
+Verify that only a single error is shown.

 # Shortcuts (Module)